 At diners, in supermarkets, the English muffin would arrive, ready-made, and I never thought much about it, excepting that it must be a difficult thing, to make an English muffin.
 Possibly requiring specialist equipment.
 Mysterious.
 A very different muffin from the handmade sort I grew up with, certainly, one that slotted effortlessly into a toaster.
 It wasn’t until I actually made them this weekend with my little girls, and our English friend, that it dawned on me.
 Allow me to show you.

-Laid them out on a floured woodblock, covered to keep out air, and left by the wood stove to rise til double in size.
+Lay them out on a floured woodblock, covered to keep out air, and leave them by the wood stove or somewhere cosy to rise til double in size.
 We just couldn’t wait that long and got started after a half hour.
 The dough had risen plenty, having been made the day before, so nothing to worry about.

-We heated a pan to a steady medium heat on the hob, and settled a few rounds in for a minute.
+We heated a pan to a steady medium heat on the hob, or you can set a cast iron pan on the wood stove and settle a few rounds in for a minute.